osoco/osoco-site/site/content/thoughts/smalltalks2025.md

 backgroundSummary = "smalltalks2025-fiuba.jpg"
 +++

-This year we had the chance to participate in Smalltalks for the very first time, joining the 2025 edition in Buenos Aires.
+This year we had the chance to participate in **[Smalltalks](https://smalltalks2025.fast.org.ar/)** for the very first time, joining the 2025 edition in Buenos Aires.
 It turned out to be a wonderful experience—not only because of the conference itself, but also because it gave us the chance to meet a new community and share our work with people who genuinely love Smalltalk.

 We were struck by the warmth, energy, and enthusiasm of the Argentine Smalltalk community.
-Powered by the FAST foundation, it’s an incredibly active and welcoming group, and getting to know its members was both inspiring and deeply enjoyable.
+Powered by the [FAST foundation](https://www.fast.org.ar/), it’s an incredibly active and welcoming group, and getting to know its members was both inspiring and deeply enjoyable.
 Their passion for teaching, collaborating, and pushing the language forward made the whole event feel especially meaningful to us.

 On a personal level, being there also felt like closing a long-running circle.
-More than 20 years ago, every book or article I read about the software engineering ideas that fascinated me—TDD, Refactoring, Agile, CRC Cards, OOP—kept leading back to the groundbreaking work of Alan Kay’s Smalltalk group at Xerox PARC in the ’70s and ’80s.
-Eventually, curiosity got the best of me and I bought a small Spanish-language book called **Programando con Smalltalk: Un ambiente de objetos vivos**, written by **Diego Gómez Deck**.
+More than 20 years ago, every book or article I read about the software engineering ideas that fascinated me —TDD, Refactoring, Agile, CRC Cards, OOP— kept leading back to [the groundbreaking work of Alan Kay’s Smalltalk group at Xerox PARC](https://worrydream.com/EarlyHistoryOfSmalltalk/) in the ’70s and ’80s.
+Eventually, curiosity got the best of me and I bought a small spanish book titled **Programando con Smalltalk: Un ambiente de objetos vivos**, written by [Diego Gómez Deck](https://x.com/DiegoGomezDeck).
 He was an argentine Smalltalker working in Spain at the time, and although the book was short and introductory, it was exactly the spark I needed.
 It pushed me to start tinkering with Smalltalk (Squeak) and to dive deeper into the language.

 {{<figure src="/images/thoughts/programando-con-smalltalk.jpg" width="25%">}}